All postsplanning

 2. How much you invest (even ₹2,000/month extra matters over 25 years)

-Use the retirement planner on FinvestR to calculate your exact number — it factors in inflation, current corpus, and expected returns.
+Use the retirement planner on FinvestR to calculate your exact number.
+It factors in inflation, current corpus, and expected returns.

 See your portfolio the way it should be seen.

-Try the 3-min Goal Check
+Try the 1-min Goal Check